Holiday Home Safety Tips

 Keep a car parked in the driveway

-Even if you have a garage, security experts advise keeping a car parked in the driveway while you’re out of town.
 “A good part of crime prevention is target hardening.
 A car in the driveway can be a good deterrent — it really causes a person to question whether someone is home or not and move to a better target,” Grattan Jr. told us.
-Just make sure to take your garage door opener out of the car, along with any valuables that would be visible from outside.
-If you need your car for your vacation, ask a neighbor to park theirs in your driveway instead.
+Remove garage remotes and visible valuables from the vehicle, and if you take your car, ask a neighbor to park in your driveway occasionally.

 Ask Someone Trusted for Help